-2 Cayley's solution was defended against Boole by Dedekind (Crelle's Journal, vol. 1. p.
+2 Cayley's solution was defended against Boole hy Dedekind (Crelle's Journal, vol. 1. p.
 268).
-The difference arises out of the extreme ambiguity as to the
+The difference arises out of the extreme ambiguity as to the meaning of the terms as employed by Cayley.

 3 "Solution of a Question in the Theory of Probabilities," Phil.
 Mag.
 4th series, vol. vii., 1854.
 This solution is the same as that printed by Boole shortly afterwards in the Laws of Thought, pp. 321-326.
 In the Phil.
 Mag.
-Wilbraham gave as the solution $u=c_1p_1+c_2p_2-z$, where z is necessarily less than either c_1p_1 or c_2p_2 .
+Wilbraham gave as the solution $u = c_1 p_1 + c_2 p_2 - z$, where z is necessarily less than either $c_1 p_1$ or $c_2 p_2$.
 This solution is correct so far as it goes, but is not complete.
 The problem is also discussed by Macfarlane, Algebra of Logic, p.
 154.

 4 In proposing the problem Boole had said: "The motives which have led me, after much consideration, to adopt, with reference to this question, a course unusual in the present day, and not upon slight grounds to be revived, are the following: First, I propose the question as a test of the sufficiency of received methods.
 Secondly, I anticipate that its discussion will in some measure add to our knowledge of an important branch of pure analysis."
-When printing his own solution in the Laws of Thought, he adds, that the above "led to some interesting private correspondence, but did not elicit s solution."

-this simplified form.
-The mistake which Boole has made is the one general to his system, referred to in Chapter XVI., § 6.1
+When printing his own solution in the Laws of Thought, he adds, that the above "led to some interesting private correspondence, but did not elicit a solution." this simplified form.
+The mistake which Boole has made is the one general to his system, referred to in Chapter XVI., § $6.^1$

-The correct solution, which is very simple, can be reached as follows:
+The correct solution, which is very simple, can be reached as follows :